 Note: I currently do not have capacity for mentoring but may be able to offer a consultation.

-For more information on mentoring and how this differs from coaching or programmes focused on developing specific skills, check out this excellent blog by GROVE:
+For more information on mentoring and how this differs from coaching or programmes focused on developing specific skills, check out this excellent blog by GROVE.

 I have a case studies page here, some of which is based on my mentoring with individuals.